bazi-imran/Portfolio-Projects/CareAssure-Marketing-Analysis/CareAssure.README.md

-# CareAssure-Marketing-Analysis
+# CareAssure Marketing Insights

-CareAssure Health Insurance, established in 2016, provides medical insurance coverage to thousands of customers across the United States.
-The company offers four plan tiers—bronze, silver, gold, and platinum—each with customized premiums and claim coverage rates.
-In 2019, CareAssure launched marketing campaigns focused on wellness education, plan affordability, and preventative care promotion.
+## Project Overview: This project analyzes marketing campaign performance at CareAssure Health to provide recommendations for future marketing budget allocation across campaign categories.

-I developed an interactive Tableau dashboard to analyze marketing, signup, and claims metrics, evaluating campaign performance and providing budget allocation recommendations.
-The project had two main objectives: increasing customer signups and expanding CareAssure's brand awareness nationwide.
+**Founded in 2016, CareAssure Health provides medical insurance coverage to thousands of customers across the United States.
+In 2019, they launched new marketing campaign categories** focusing on wellness education, plan affordability, and preventative care promotion.
+Customers can choose from four plan tiers—bronze, silver, gold, and platinum—each offering different premiums and claim coverage rates.

-To communicate these findings effectively, I created a PowerPoint presentation detailing key insights and recommendations for the marketing team.
+With next year's marketing budget planning, CareAssure seeks to evaluate how effective their different campaign categories have been in achieving two key goals: driving new customer acquisitions and expanding brand recognition nationwide.
+This analysis will help inform smarter budget allocation decisions.

 # Data Structure